danielfdickinson/image-handling-mod-hugo-dfd/exampleSite/content/post/jpeg-featured-image/index.md

 imageLinkFull: true
 ---

-Here we are making sure featured-image CSS works for regular images as well as SVG.
+Here we are making sure featured-image CSS works for regular images.

 {{< show-featured-images >}}